I - ONE AT A TIME

 They thought they owned the wild spring.

 So did the lupine.
 But not this month, not this year.

 A tiny wild fierce seed of mustard may wait for fifty years

 in the California ground before it rips itself apart,

 as seeds must do, to grow.

-Now it’s their grand chorus, their turn in the sun.
+Now their grand chorus rises, celebrating the sun.

 Can you hear the music, the message?
 Can you see it?
 It’s very clear.